Postpartum Hair Loss: Our Complete Guide

 Ditch the hair styling tools to help with postpartum hair loss

 Heating the hair can make it look thinner and cause damage and breakage.
 Try holding off on styling your locks, and where possible let it air dry.
 Be gentle when you brush, and avoid harsh dye and chemical treatments.
 The hair (and you!) needs nourishment right now and you can go back to styling once the thinning and shedding has stopped.

 Have long hair and want to get it out of the way?
 Put your hair up or back using 100% silk scrunchies.
 Silk is gentler on your hair and will prevent any breakage.

-Adapt your diet for hair growth to help combat postpartum hairloss
+Adapt your diet for hair growth to help combat postpartum hair loss

 Caring for a newborn, in addition to breastfeeding (if you have chosen to) can put immense strain on your body.
 Make sure you’re maintaining a good diet and providing it with the fuel it needs.
-You need to normalize your blood sugar and Iron, Ferritin, Zinc, and Vitamin D levels.
+You need to normalise your blood sugar and Iron, Ferritin, Zinc, and Vitamin D levels.

 Specifically for your hair, dark leafy greens will support you on Iron and Vitamin C and foods like sweet potatoes and carrots can help with beta carotene.
 Eggs will boost your Vitamin D and Biotin and fish will re-stock you on Omega-3 and Magnesium, all of which are essential for hair growth.

 If you’re concerned you’re lacking, try using a supplement that can keep your vitamin and mineral levels tip-top during this delicate time and speak to your doctor if you’re unsure.